iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
+- We have upgraded testnet and mainnet to `v0.11.0`.
+This version introduces delegates probation.
+It contains breaking changes which will be activated on mainnet at block height 4478761.
 - We have upgraded testnet to `v0.11.0-rc`.
 This version introduces probation.
 - We added auto upgrade feature in our upgrader.
 Auto upgrade will check if there is an avilable upgrade every 3 days and automactilly doing the upgrade.
 - We have upgraded testnet and mainnet to `v0.10.3`.
 This version improve stability on reading native staking buckets.